Divorce Procedures in Kuwait

 - You need to understand your financial rights during and after divorce.

-- Consult a family lawyer before starting proceedings — the type of divorce affects your financial outcome.
+- Consult a family lawyer before starting proceedings — the type of divorce significantly affects your financial outcome.

 - If seeking judicial divorce, gather evidence of harm, non-support, or other grounds.